elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-data-cleaning-contribute-to-data-quality-in-statistical-analysis.md

 url: /learn/psychology/questions/how-does-data-cleaning-contribute-to-data-quality-in-statistical-analysis
 score: -1.0
 related_article1:
-    id: 165082
+    id: 165078
-    title: How do you draw conclusions from research findings, and what are the implications of these conclusions?
+    title: >-
+        What are the main differences between experimental design and observational studies in research methodology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-draw-conclusions-from-research-findings-and-what-are-the-implications-of-these-conclusions
+    url: /learn/psychology/questions/what-are-the-main-differences-between-experimental-design-and-observational-studies-in-research-methodology
 related_article2:
-    id: 165080
+    id: 165071
-    title: What ethical considerations must be taken into account when conducting research?
+    title: >-
+        How do control variables and confounding variables affect the outcome of an experiment?
     subject: Psychology
-    url: /learn/psychology/questions/what-ethical-considerations-must-be-taken-into-account-when-conducting-research
+    url: /learn/psychology/questions/how-do-control-variables-and-confounding-variables-affect-the-outcome-of-an-experiment
 related_article3:
-    id: 165084
+    id: 165088
-    title: What distinguishes randomized controlled trials from quasi-experimental designs?
+    title: >-
+        What strategies can be used to address sample size limitations in research?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
+    url: /learn/psychology/questions/what-strategies-can-be-used-to-address-sample-size-limitations-in-research
 related_article4:
-    id: 165085
+    id: 165091
-    title: How do you identify and analyze interaction effects in experimental data?
+    title: >-
+        What are the essential elements of academic writing standards in research papers?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-identify-and-analyze-interaction-effects-in-experimental-data
+    url: /learn/psychology/questions/what-are-the-essential-elements-of-academic-writing-standards-in-research-papers
 related_article5:
-    id: 165084
+    id: 165079
-    title: What distinguishes randomized controlled trials from quasi-experimental designs?
+    title: >-
+        How do surveys and questionnaires differ from interviews and focus groups in data collection methods?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
+    url: /learn/psychology/questions/how-do-surveys-and-questionnaires-differ-from-interviews-and-focus-groups-in-data-collection-methods
 ---

 &nbsp;